 What type of containers you choose is up to you.
 Terracotta pots are very traditional.
 I like that you can write on them.
 (I always wrote the type of herb that they held in nice writing.
-I can’t really describe why I liked that so much, it was just this sort of a nice, old fashioned feeling I got whenever I looked at them).
+I can’t really describe why I liked that so much, it was just this sort of a nice feeling I got whenever I looked at them).
 Terracotta pots can also be painted and decorated.
-You can even put runes and symbols that correspond with the type of plant you are growing, or for growth and fertility in general.
+You can put runes and symbols that correspond with the type of plant you are growing, or as a charm for growth and fertility in general.
 Just remember with Terracotta pots, you need to water them more frequently than other materials because the clay really soaks up the water keeping it away from your plants.
 Use the trays so that if excess water comes out of the pot the soil in the bottom can soak it up off the tray.

 Balcony etiquette: Use trays under all of your pots on your balcony unless you live on the first floor.
 There is nothing worse than getting comfy on your balcony only to have someone’s plant water drip down on you.
 Not to mention the mess it makes.
 My husband and I were eating dinner on our balcony and someone’s plant water dripped down and right into our dinner plates.
 Not cool!